Ipuuuu/Ipuuuu/README.md

 - 👋 Hi, I’m Immaculata Umoh
-- 👀 I’m a passionate tech girl with a keen interest in Machine Learning, Deep Learning, and UI/UX design.
+- 👀 I’m a passionate tech girl with a keen interest in Machine Learning, Deep Learning, and Embedded Systems.
 I believe in the power of technology to shape the future and am always excited to learn and explore new ideas.
 - 🌱 I’m currently learning Data Science, Data Analysis, Machine Learning (Artificial Intelligence) and Python with Scikit Learn, Tensorflow, Pandas, Matplotlib & Numpy!
 - 💞️ I’m looking to learn & collaborate on fun and useful ML projects!